hackshackers/hackshackers-hugo/content/news/2019/01/starting-year-115-groups-more-to-come.md

 ---
-title: Starting the year with 115 chapters and more to come
+title: Starting the year with 115 groups and more to come
 authors:
 - Samantha Sunne
 date: "2019-01-07"